 Finding Joy During Difficult Times

-Stressed about the global pandemic, unemployment, financial uncertainty, or civil unrest?
+Stressed about your health, the pandemic, unemployment, financial uncertainty, or civil unrest?
 Even in these tough times, you can find joy in your daily life and improve your outlook.Now more than ever, finding joy in your day-to-day experiences can improve your quality of life and enhance and protect your mental health.
-As many of us are mired in intense and heavy information from the news and social media, possible long-term shelter-in-place orders, financial instability, and political and civil unrest, it’s become more and more difficult to find peace—both internally and externally.
+As many of us are mired in intense and heavy information from the news and social media, financial instability, and political and civil unrest, it’s become more and more difficult to find peace—both internally and externally.
 Furthermore, for many adults who are working from home while taking on new roles and responsibilities for their children’s academic needs, a newfound stress in the home is ever present.
-How can we, both individually and as a collective, “spark joy” to lift our own and each other’s spirits to get through this global crisis?
+How can we, both individually and as a collective, “spark joy” to lift our own and each other’s spirits to get through difficult times?

 Tips for finding joy in your life